 If you only have a day in Old San Juan, tour one of the forts and then simply walk the colorful streets of Old San Juan.
 The simplicity of walking becomes an extraordinary experience in Old San Juan.
 You want to look up constantly at the adorned wrought-iron balconies of colonial homes painted in bright or pastel colors.
 The energy is vibrant, yet relaxed, like a tropical destination ought to be.
 Old San Juan is like a giant museum with many attractions easily accessible by foot.
-Drop the map and get lost around the 7 colorful blocks full of historical gems, museums, relaxed cafes, great shops, restaurants, and more… The free trolley is a nice way to give your feet a break and get acquainted with the Old City.
+Drop the map and get lost around the 7 colorful blocks full of historical landmarks, museums, relaxed cafes, great shops, restaurants, and more… The free trolley is a nice way to give your feet a break and get acquainted with the Old City.
 You can explore Old San Juan on your own, if you’re short on time and wish to make the most of your time in Old San Juan, we recommend you book a walking tour.
-We created a DIY walking tour which includes the next “must thing to do” on the list (link below).

 San Juan National Historic Site